SirlettiSS/PyPPSinflation/README.md

 # PyPPSinflation

- Python package to compute numerically and analytically scalar and tensor primordial power spectra (PPS) for single-field slow-roll inflationary models
+ Python package to compute numerically and analytically scalar and tensor primordial power spectra (PPS) for single-field slow-roll inflationary models up to the third order.